TheTechOddBug/lon-mirror/README.md

 This repository exists to make structural diagnostics executable, testable, and bounded.

-The goal is not to produce larger narratives.
+The goal is not to produce broader narratives.

 The goal is to freeze a usable architecture where: